jfbu/texdimens/texdimens/README.md

 `\texdimenbothbpmmpt{<dim. expr.>}`

 > Produces a decimal (with up to five decimal places) `D` such that
-> `Dpt` is the largest dimension smaller than the original one and
+> `Dpt` is the largest dimension not exceeding the original one and
 > exactly representable both in the `bp` and `mm` units.

 `\texdimenbothmmbppt{<dim. expr.>}`